Ends of strata of the moduli space of quadratic differentials: The Rauzy--Veech induction

-Now we consider a broken line $L_1$ whose edge number $i$ ($1\leq i \leq l$) is represented by the complex number $\zeta_i$.
-Then we consider a second broken line $L_2$ which starts from the same point, and whose edge number $j$ ($1 \leq j\leq m$) is represented by $\zeta_{l+j}$.
-The last condition implies that these two lines also end at the same point.
+Now we will associate to any pair $(\pi,\zeta)$ a flat surface.
+This construction will be refered as the \emph{Veech construction}\footnote{Note that the original paper of Veech \cite{Veech82} does not explicitely use suspension datum as parameter.
+This point of view is due to Marmi, Moussa and Yoccoz \cite{Marmi:Moussa:Yoccoz} and is equivalent to Veech's original construction.}.
+We first describe a simple case.
+We consider a broken line $L_1$ whose edge number $i$ ($1\leq i \leq l$) is represented by the complex number $\zeta_{\pi(i)}$.
+Then we consider a second broken line $L_2$ which starts from the same point, and whose edge number $j$ ($1 \leq j\leq m$) is represented by $\zeta_{\pi(l+j)}$.
+The last condition of Definition~\ref{def:gp} implies that these two lines also end at the same point.
 If they have no other intersection points, then they form a polygon (see Figure~\ref{polygone}).
-The sides of the polygon, enumerated by indices of the corresponding complex numbers, come naturally by pairs according to the involution $\sigma$.
+The sides of the polygon, enumerated by indices of the corresponding complex numbers, come naturally as pairs of segments that are parallel and of same length.
 Gluing these pairs of sides by isometries respecting the natural orientation of the polygon, this construction defines a flat surface.
 The holonomy of this surface is either trivial or $\mathbb{Z}/2\mathbb{Z}$, depending on the generalized permutation $\pi$.

-The two lines $L_1$ and $L_2$ might intersect in some other point.
-However, in this case, we can still define a flat surface from the pair $(\pi,\zeta)$, this is the \emph{Veech zippered rectangle construction} (see \cite{Veech82,Marmi:Moussa:Yoccoz} for the case of Abelian differentials and \cite{B2} for the other case).
-In all cases, we will denote by $Z(\pi,\zeta)$ the flat surface obtained from this construction.